Career Definition for Cooling Scientists

 Similar careers are:

 Electricians install and fix electrical fixtures, systems, and wiring according to codes and regulations.
 A state license is usually required to work in the industry.
 While the majority of electricians enter the field by way of an apprenticeship, training programs may also be found at technical or vocational schools.
-From 2014 to 2024, electricians will see a 14%, or much-faster-than-average, increase in jobs, as reported by the BLS.
-As of May 2015, electricians were paid median wages of $51,880.
+From 2016 to 2026, electricians will see a 9%, or as fast as average, increase in jobs, as reported by the BLS.
+As of May 2017, electricians were paid median wages of $54,110.

 Plumbers, Pipefitters, and Steamfitters